akash314/sequelize_csv/README.md

     └───date3.txt
 ```

-Then you can start the import with the command:
+Then you can start the import with the following command:
 ```
 sequelize_csv <path_to_root> -d <database_file_path>
 ```